 Mastery believes that all students should be supported to reach their potential.
-We will take the necessary measures (i.e., specialized programming, services, and support) to meet the needs of individual students and to ensure that they receive a world-class educational experience regardless of disability.
-At Mastery, certified special education faculty, counselors, social workers, related service providers, and psychologists provide on-going support to students who have been identified as needing special education services.
-Our special education programming complies with federal and state special education laws.
+We take the necessary measures (i.e., specialized programming, services, and support) to meet the needs of individual students and to ensure that they receive a world-class educational experience regardless of disability.
+To this end, we have certified special education faculty, counselors, social workers, related service providers, and psychologists who provide on-going support to students who have been identified as needing special education services.
+Our special education program complies with federal and state special education laws.